oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 usability, and allows data to be validated and successfully round tripped between a readable JSON style and an actually concise CBOR style.

-The JADN Specification also describes what is needed to connect JADN and IMs defined in JADN to other serialization formats:
+Supporting a new data format ("external representation") requires defining serialization rules to translate each core type to that data format.
+The JADN Specification describes what is needed to connect JADN and IMs defined in JADN to other serialization formats:

  - Specify an unambiguous serialized representation for each JADN type
  - Specify how each option applicable to a type affects serialized values